walidatorkh/rest_countries_api/README.md

 1. Clone or download the Python script containing the functions (link to code [https://github.com/walidatorkh/rest_countries_api.git)](https://github.com/walidatorkh/rest_countries_api.git)).

 		git clone https://github.com/walidatorkh/rest_countries_api.git
 3. Ensure you have Python installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).
+You can download it from [python.org](https://www.python.org/downloads/) and install.

+4. Activate virtual enviroment using CMD

    		cd rest_countries_api
-4. Activate virtual enviroment using CMD

 		venv\Scripts\activate.bat
 5. Install the required dependencies using